Gusztáv Juhász

 Gusztáv Juhász (also written as Guștav Iuhași; 19 December 1911 – 20 January 2003) was a Romanian football player and coach of Hungarian origin.
+He played in over 200 matches and scored 10 goals for Club Atletic Oradea.

 Biography

 Player

 As a midfielder, he played for 18 seasons in the Romanian and Hungarian leagues, mostly in the towns of Oradea and Bucharest.

 Romania

 With the Romania national football team, he was selected to play in the 1934 World Cup in Italy.

 Coach

 After his career as a player, he became the coach of several clubs in the town of his birth.